paxswill/evesrp/doc/users.rst

 .. image:: images/submit_form.png

 You will be redirected to the request detail page once you have submitted your request.
-Via this page you can add comments for reviewers.
+Via this page you can add comments for reviewers, or update the details to correct problems.

 .. image:: images/request_submitted.png